 Enjoy — preferably with your loved ones!
 You can also make a gorgeous gift with these treats packing them into a beautiful box or bag.
 (Just remember to store the truffles in the fridge!)

-How I came up with the Raspberry, Chocolate, and Macadamia Truffle recipe
+How I came up with this keto truffle recipe

 The idea for this recipe is actually originating from the thought to make something delicious for my husband for Valentine’s Day.
 My hubby adores the combo of chocolate and strawberry, and I was pondering over dessert ideas, how I could use this awesome combination.
 Usually, when I ask him what special treat he would like for the Valentine’s, he replies “chocolate and strawberry cake”.
 Well, I’ve made so many chocolate and strawberry cakes over these years — also for his birthdays — that this time, I decided not to ask from him but prepare something different instead.